moonbrv/Unicorn-template/README.md

-# Unicorn template Markup
+# Unicorn template responsive Markup

-It is my version of markup of [this template](http://graphicburger.com/unicorn-psd-template/).
+This is my version of markup of [this template](http://graphicburger.com/unicorn-psd-template/).

 [Try demo in browser](http://moonbrv.github.io/unicorn-template)